|

 with its jutting mouldings and the decorated lunettes of

+its double lancet windows.
 Did you know?
 The tower

 of ‘Villino Matricardi-Cola’ has been chosen as the logo